tenable/terrascan-action/README.md

 # Terrascan GitHub Action
 This action runs Terrascan, a static code analyzer for infrastructure as code(IaC).
-Terrascan currently supports scanning of Terraform, Kubernetes, Helm, or Kustomize files for security best practices.
+Terrascan currently supports scanning of Terraform, CloudFormation, Kubernetes, Helm, or Kustomize files for security best practices.

 ## Inputs
 ### `iac_type`